Italian Motorcycle Brands

 Autozodiaco Logo

-The emblem of the company was a circular sign, the circumference of which was formed by black and white checkers.
-In the lower part of the arc of the circle was the name of the brand Autozodiaco.
-Inside the black field, there was an inscription in red Latin font – ALL – CARS, resting on black and white checkers.
+The company’s emblem was a circular sign, the circumference of which was formed by black and white checkers.
+In the lower part of the circle arc was the name of the brand Autozodiaco.
+Inside the black field was an inscription in red Latin font – ALL – CARS, resting on black and white checkers.
 The text is underlined with a thin red line to the first letter, slightly larger than the rest of the font.
 Next to the sign was the text name of the brand in an inflated “cartoon” font, like a symbol for inflated motorcycle wheels.
 The font looked particularly eye-catching and memorable when applied to a black background.
 The letters overlap each other as if trying to get ahead of the next one, which gives the sign some cheerfulness and appeal.

 Benelli